Change a life through friendship, connection and community

-The programme was started almost ten years ago at St Joseph’s Hospice in East London: here at Greenwich & Bexley Community Hospice our compassionate neighbours programme has been running for five years.
+The programme was started over ten years ago at St Joseph’s Hospice in East London: here at the Community Hospice our compassionate neighbours programme has been running for seven years.

-To date, we’ve trained around 270 volunteers, many of whom have gone on to become compassionate neighbours, visiting people in their community.
-Over the coming months, we want to train even more people.
+To date, we’ve trained over 350 volunteers, many of whom have gone on to become compassionate neighbours, visiting people in their community.

 How does it work?